mjberg/reading-and-writing/_pages/02_readings.md

   * When Genius Failed: The Rise and Fall of Long-Term Capital Management
   * The Man Who Solved the Market: How Jim Simons Launched the Quant Revolution
   * One Up on Wall Street by Peter Lynch
+  * Seeking Wisdom from Darwin to Munger by Peter Bevlin

   **Health**